manhphan1990/Wolt_User_Segmentation_Assignment/README.md

 1. Familiarise myself with the dataset.
 Here I will perform exploratory analysis skills.
 2. Create a user segmentation that could be utilised by marketing team to reactivate different kinds of users.
 Provide also recommendations on how to use the segmentation for this purpose.

+NOTE: there are many interactive charts and graphs in the notebook that will require to re-run the code to make them work.
+If you do not want to re-run the codes, please use the html version.